Police / Firefighters Retirement System Provisions

 Instead of paying the benefit to the member, a DROP account is established and the benefit is deposited in the account each month; these deposits continue to accumulate during the remainder of the member's employment.
 The DROP account may remain a commingled part of the pension plan or may be self-directed with an established retirement corporation.
 City and employee contributions cease when a member elects to participate in the DROP.
 Member's benefits are eligible for cost-of-living increases during DROP participation.

 During the period of DROP participation, the member's DROP account is credited quarterly with investment earnings at the same rate that is earned on the total pension fund or as self-directed, if applicable.
 In addition, each member's account is charged with a portion of the administrative expenses.
-The maximum period of DROP participation is five years.
-If a member continues to remain in employment more than five years, no further deposits will be made to the member's account and investment earnings will cease to be posted.
+The maximum period of DROP participation is seven years.
+If a member continues to remain in employment more than seven years, no further deposits will be made to the member's account and investment earnings will cease to be posted.
 Administrative expenses will continue to be charged.
 There is no taxation of benefits during the period of DROP participation.

 Cost of Living Adjustment